atoti/atoti/.github/ISSUE_TEMPLATE/bug_python.md

 <!--
 Describe the bug clearly and concisely.
-If you have an error message please include it.
-If you don't have any error please specify what the expected behaviour is.
+Include the error message if you have one or specify the expected behavior.
 -->

 ## Reproduce

 <!--
-Please include a concise notebook and dataset with the issue.
+Include a concise notebook and dataset with the issue.
-If possible, please also indicate the cell which triggers the error.
+If possible, indicate which cell triggers the error.
 -->

 ## Context

 <!--
-Please include the following information about your context and add any other versions relevant to your issue. atoti version can be retrieved by calling `atoti.__version__` in Python or `pip show atoti` in a shell.
+Include the following information about your context and add any other versions relevant to your issue.
+Tip: Atoti's version can be retrieved with `atoti.__version__` in Python or `pip show atoti` in a shell.
 -->

 - Atoti version: